UPDATE: In 2020, Medicaid will have most of the same requirements and application steps detailed below.

 Before Medicaid costs can be estimated, four key items are assessed that set each healthcare option apart and simplify the decision to become an enrollee.
 These include:

 - Structure – Each state sets its own standards for Medicaid, whereas the federal government sets the standards for Medicare.

 - Financing – Medicare is funded entirely by the government and Medicaid costs are split equally between state and federal governments.

-- Eligibility – Income is not taken into account for Medicare, which serves disabled and elderly Social Security beneficiaries.
+- Requirements – Income is not taken into account for Medicare, which serves disabled and elderly Social Security beneficiaries.
 Medicaid coverage, on the other hand, is designed to assist low-income beneficiaries, including elderly people, pregnant women, disabled adults and children.

 - Benefits – Perhaps the biggest advantage of Medicaid coverage is that Early and Periodic Screening, Diagnosis, and Treatment (EPSDT) is included.
 What this means is that all children receive necessary medical care.
 Medicare lacks this benefit package for children, since the program is intended to help adults and the elderly, rather than children.